Sainsbury Laboratory Symposium 2026

 Theme: Induced Plant Development

+This was the inaugural Sainsbury Laboratory Symposium was held in 2016.
 In contrast to animals, developmental processes in plants are strongly influenced by the environment.
-This meeting aims to bring together 70 international researchers studying plant developmental processes that are modulated by the environment.
-The meeting will cover processes that are established de novo or are significantly changed in response to the environment.
+This meeting brought together 70 international researchers studying plant developmental processes that are modulated by the environment.
+The meeting covered processes that are established de novo or are significantly changed in response to the environment.

 Keynote speakers